 09:00 ETA Malcapuya Island.
 Saw a baby stingray hiding under the sand.

 12:00 Banana Beach.
-This is a great place to swim around.
+This is a great place to swim around with powdery white sands.

 17:00 Coron Town Tour by renting a tricycle.
-Stop over to at the cashew factory and souvenir shop
+Stop over at the cashew factory and souvenir shops.

 Island Hopping Again and Fishing Day.
 Just the 4 of us.
 The best snorkeling experience!
 Supposedly this day was for Calauit but they only offered a land trip because of the strong winds making it unsafe for a boat ride and we thought a land trip will not be as fun and it turned out to be the best island hopping day. 🙂